TLCroatt/Budget-Tracker/README.md

 ![badge](https://img.shields.io/badge/license-MIT-green)

 Keep track of your expenses by adding transactions while online or offline.
-Offline transactions are strored with IndexedDB and added to the MongoDB when the app reconnects to the internet.
+Offline transactions are stored with IndexedDB and added to the MongoDB when the app reconnects to the internet.

 <img width="1360" alt="Screen Shot 2020-11-02 at 1 38 12 PM" src="https://user-images.githubusercontent.com/66500773/97918300-278bf580-1d13-11eb-8124-6d502a4a4ad3.png">